How to buy Pantoro (PNR) shares

 Have Pantoro 's shares ever split?

-Pantoro 's shares were split on a 1:20 basis on 21 June 2007.
-So if you had owned 20 shares the day before before the split, the next day you'd have owned 1 share.
+Pantoro 's shares were split on a 1:20 basis on 22 June 2007.
+So if you had owned 20 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Pantoro shares – just the quantity.
 However, indirectly, the new 1900% higher share price could have impacted the market appetite for Pantoro shares which in turn could have impacted Pantoro 's share price.

 Pantoro share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Pantoro 's is 0.8191.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Pantoro 's is 0.7335.
 This would suggest that Pantoro 's shares are less volatile than average (for this exchange).

-Pantoro Limited engages in the gold mining, processing, and exploration in Australia.
+Pantoro Limited, together with its subsidiaries, engages in the gold mining, processing, and exploration in Australia.
 The company explores for gold and silver deposits.
 Its flagship property is the Nicolsons Project located in the Kimberley Region of Western Australia.
 The company was formerly known as Pacific Niugini Limited and changed its name to Pantoro Limited in December 2015.
 Pantoro Limited was incorporated in 1986 and is based in West Perth, Australia.

 Frequently asked questions